Our Sponsors & Corporate Partners

 We’re proud to be driving this movement alongside CZI and Hrabriša.

-Guildford Street Laboratories (GSL), a University College London spin-out (founded in 2023), is transforming rare disease diagnostics with machine learning-enhanced mass spectrometry.
+Guilford Street Laboratories (GSL), a University College London spin-out (founded in 2023), is transforming rare disease diagnostics with machine learning-enhanced mass spectrometry.

-- Speed + Precision: Specialised protein, lipid, and metabolite assays deliver highly sensitive and accurate biomarker data for early disease detection and therapeutic monitoring.
+Specialised protein, lipid, and metabolite assays deliver highly sensitive and accurate biomarker data for early disease detection and therapeutic monitoring.

-- End-to-End Expertise: From academic research origins to a clinical-stage lab, GSL collaborates with hospitals, industry partners, and EU consortiums to bring advanced diagnostics to the frontline.
+From academic research origins to a clinical-stage lab, GSL collaborates with hospitals, industry partners, and EU consortiums to bring advanced diagnostics to the frontline.

-- Innovation Milestones: Their next-gen AI-enabled assays, like PD Predict and HCM Predict, have earned FDA Breakthrough Designation, marking a significant advance in blood-based diagnostics for Parkinson’s and cardiomyopathies.
+Their next-gen AI-enabled assays, like PD Predict and HCM Predict, have earned FDA Breakthrough Designation, marking a significant advance in blood-based diagnostics for Parkinson’s and cardiomyopathies.

 Why it matters to INDConf delegates: